John C. Frémont – Explorer

 After leaving school in 1831, Frémont took a job teaching math aboard the USS Natchez.
 He was then made a second lieutenant in the Corps of Topographical Engineers.
 Between 1838 and 39, he joined Joseph Nicollet on expeditions to the land between the Mississippi and Missouri Rivers.

 Frémont married Jessie Benton, daughter of Senator Thomas Hart Benton, in 1841.
 Benton championed the expansionist movement known as Manifest Destiny.
 Benton and Frémont believed the entire North American continent should belong to the citizens of the US – that it was the nation’s destiny.
 Benton arranged for Congressional appropriations to fund expeditions to the Oregon Trail, the Great Basin, the Sierra Nevada and California.
 Using his influence, Benton also arranged for Frémont to lead each expedition.

 During these four expeditions, Frémont became known as “The Pathfinder,” exploring the vast territory west of the Mississippi River to the Pacific Ocean.
 While on his first expedition to Wyoming in 1842, he met frontiersman Christopher “Kit” Carson, who later became his trusted companion and guide.

 Frémont also served during the Civil War.
 He was the commander of the Department of the West for five months before being dismissed by President Lincoln.
-Following the Civil War, Frémont retired from public life to devote himself to finding a possible transcontinental railroad route.
-In 1878 he was appointed territorial governor of Arizona, a position he held until 1881.
-In early July 1890, Frémont suffered from a brief illness brought on by a hot summer day.
-He died days later on July 13, 1890.
+Following the Civil War, Fremont retired from public life to devote himself to finding a possible transcontinental railroad route.
+In 1878 he was appointed territorial governor of Arizona – a position he held until 1881.
+He died nine years later in 1890.